 What is the most important piece of gear for your sound?
 Any particular guitars/pedals/amps that you prefer?

 How do you feel about the state of the music industry today?
 There is no doubt a massive change underway.
-How do you see it and do you feel it's positive at all?
+How do you see it and do you feel it is positive at all?

 When it comes to label releases versus DIY/Bandcamp and the like, what is your stance, if any?